Alta Via no. 1 Dolomites High Trail

 - 5 x overnight stays in huts and private mountain inns

-- 5 x rich breakfast buffet and multi-course evening menu
+- 5 x rich breakfast buffet and multi-course dinner menu

 - 2 x transfer

-- Free participation in our online training: Crossing the Alps - Preparation (1 h)
+- Free participation in online training: Crossing the Alps - Preparation (1 h)

 Additional costs